0xSpaceShard/starknet-devnet/website/docs/running/docker.md

 $ docker pull shardlabs/starknet-devnet-rs:<CRATES_IO_VERSION>
 ```

-NOTE!
+:::note

 The latest docker image tag corresponds to the last published version in crates.io

+...

 Commits to the `main` branch of this repository are mostly available as images tagged with their commit hash (the full 40-lowercase-hex-digits SHA1 digest):